 - Details of who referred the matter

-- Confirmation that the client attended and engaged in the discussion
+- Confirmation that the client attended and engaged in discussions

 - Duration of the meeting

-The Convenor (the Neighbourhood Justice Officer) is present when the matter returns to court.
+And finally, the the convenor (the NJO) is present when the matter returns to court.

-While the PSP's effect on overall justice outcomes may be difficult to measure, the Centre is confident it contributes to the rate of successfully Community Correction Orders at the NJC .
+While the effect our Problem Solving Meeting has on overall justice outcomes may be difficult to measure, we are confident it contributes to the rate of successfully Community Correction Orders at the NJC .

 Baseline data also reveals other noteworthy patterns:

-- 85% of referred clients have not been sentenced, and 50% of Magistrate referrals are initiated by lawyers, suggesting strong buy-in from legal practitioners.
+- 50% of Magistrate referrals are initiated by lawyers, also suggesting strong buy-in from legal practitioners.

 - 51% of referred clients have one charge of breaching a previous court order.
-This indicates that PSP is a useful response to recidivist offending and has buy-in from community corrections.
+This indicates the process is a useful response to recidivist offending and has buy-in from community corrections.

-- Up to half of all professionals attending PSMs come from outside the NJC, indicating local service sector interest in, and acceptance of, the process.
+- Up to half of all professionals attending meetings come from outside the NJC, indicating local service sector interest in, and acceptance of, the process.

 - Help short-circuit negative patterns of behaviour